threefoldtech/tfchain/docs/misc/adding_validators.md

 ```

 - Replace `user` by your username.
-- Replace `<...>` by the rest of the tfchain start command args
+- Replace `<...>` with the rest of the tfchain start command arguments.

 ```bash
 sudo vim /etc/systemd/system/tfchain.service
 ```

-then paste the file content, save and exit vim.
+Then paste the file content, save, and exit vim.

-Starting service:
+Starting the service:

 ```bash
 sudo systemctl start tfchain
 ```

-Stopping service:
+Stopping the service:

 ```bash
 sudo systemctl stop tfchain
 ```

-Reload config:
+Reloading the configuration:

 ```bash
 sudo systemctl stop tfchain
 ```

-Edit File:
+Editing the service file:

 ```bash
 sudo systemctl start tfchain
 ```

+After editing, remember to reload the configuration and restart the service.

 ## 3. Synchronize the Node Using Warp Sync

-With warp sync enabled, your node will sync much faster by downloading key block headers and skipping state transitions.
-To monitor the syncing progress, you can view the logs.
+With warp sync enabled, your node will synchronize much faster by downloading key block headers and skipping state transitions.
+To monitor the synchronization progress, you can view the logs:

 ```bash
 # For Docker: